 Patients suffering from advanced stages of periodontitis may experience loosening of tooth/teeth.
 We may try to fix this through periodontal treatments and maintenance.
 However, in severe cases, we may need to remove the tooth.

-A tooth becomes impacted when it is prevented from emerging out of the gum because of other teeth.
+An impacted tooth is one that is prevented from emerging out of the gum because of other teeth.
 This leads to an incomplete eruption.
-This often happens in the case of wisdom teeth.
+This often happens in the case of wisdom teeth or canine teeth.

 Retained Baby Tooth